pabarcgar/mutalyzerWSClient/readme.txt

 Mutalyzer WS Java Client
 ========================

+This package is a java client for Mutalyzer WebService:

+[ Wildeman M, van Ophuizen E, den Dunnen JT, Taschner PE.
+Improving sequence variant descriptions in mutation databases and literature using the MUTALYZER sequence variation nomenclature checker. ​Hum Mutat 29:6-13 (2008)​(PMID: 18000842). ]

+You can see the WebService WSDL description here: https://mutalyzer.nl/services/?wsdl

-This package is a java client for Mutalyzer WebService (WSDL description: https://mutalyzer.nl/services/?wsdl) This client works for Mutalyzer 2.0.3 version, released on 20 Oct 2014
+This client works for Mutalyzer 2.0.3 version, released on 20 Oct 2014

 How I have made this client?